milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 there are two, \
 there are three of us,\
 there are a thousand and thirteen of us.\
-Or as Shrine would say: In Amsterdam you don't have to give notice if your protest is three people or fewer.
+Or as Shrine would say: In Amsterdam you don't have to give notice if your protest is three people or less.

-Anyway, I learned a new story this summer.
+Anyway, my family shared a new story this summer.
-You know, after the revolution there was a massive party at Panachaikos Gymnastikos a stadium in Patra.
+You know, after the revolution there was this massive party.
 Everybody was so excited.\
 But my grandfather.\
 Dhimos…\
 It was too loud for him…\
 And too many people…\
+So he left…

+I'm not sure if you can comprehend how alien and strange that was in Greek society.

 ```js
 new Flux('papu').close()